-An RI report will be prepared in accordance with the applicable requirements of DER-10 and Part 375.
 A schedule is provided in Figure 2.
+It is anticipated that upon completion of the 30-day public comment period an RI report will be drafted.
 This report may also include a corresponding AAR that (1) evaluates remedial alternatives based upon the data obtained in the RI, and (2) initiates the 45-day public comment period for the generation of the remedial action work plan (RAWP) and final decision document produced by the NYSDEC.